Basic ApproachBack to Top

 4. Measures to Address Climate Change

-We will strive to reduce greenhouse gas emissions in our business activities and through the products and services we provide.
+We will strive to achieve net zero by reducing greenhouse gas emissions in our business activities and through the products and services we provide.

 5. Preservation of Natural Capital and Biodiversity

-In conducting our business activities, we will strive to preserve natural capital, including biodiversity, and to consider the human rights of local residents in procurement.
+In conducting our business activities, we will strive to achieve a net-positive impact on biodiversity, preserve natural capital, and consider the human rights of local residents in procurement.

 6. Deforestation Prevention

-We will strive to achieve zero deforestation associated with forest resources in paper procurement.
+We will strive to achieve zero deforestation associated with forest resources in paper procurement by 2025.

 To fulfill our commitments, we will make continuous efforts to improve our environmental management system, environmental vision and targets, and relationships with internal and external stakeholders.